 You have over 30 years of instrument repair experience.
 Do you remember the first moment you felt the calling to repairs?

-It started in high school, ninth grade year when I took my alto sax apart over the weekend and tried to put it back together.
-I was always building models when I was a kid and was interested in how things came apart and went back together so it seemed like the thing to do.
-If my memory serves mecorrectly, it took me three weeks to get it all back together and playing!
-I also played bari sax in school and it seemed it was always breaking and during my sophomore year the local college offered a one week repair class for directors on emergency repairs, sort of like the Valentino clinics we do today but an extended version.
+It was in my ninth grade year.
+I took my alto sax apart over the weekend and tried to put it back together.
+I was always building models when I was a kid and was interested in how things came apart and went back together.
+So, it seemed like the thing to do.
+If my memory serves me correctly, it took me three weeks to get it all back together and playing!
+During my sophomore year, the local college offered a one-week repair class for directors on emergency repairs.
 My band director got me in the class and I was hooked after that!
-After graduating high school, I was fortunate enough to land a job as an apprentice in repair under a repair tech at a local music company and have continued to learn the trade attending NAPBIRT clinics, on the job training, and learning from fellow technicians for the past 36 years.
+After graduating high school, I was fortunate enough to land a job as an apprentice under a repair tech at a local music company.
+I’ve continued to learn the trade attending NAPBIRT clinics, on the job training, and learning from fellow technicians for the past 36 years.

 What instruments do you specialize in repairs?